econia-labs/econia/src/move/econia/doc/market.md

 * "Inbound asset" is asset received by user.
 * "Outbound asset" is asset traded away by by user.
-* "Available asset" is the the user's holdings for either base or quote.
+* "Available asset" is the user's holdings for either base or quote.
 When trading from a user's market account, corresponds to either <code><a href="user.md#0xc0deb00c_user_MarketAccount">user::MarketAccount</a>.base_available</code> or
 <code><a href="user.md#0xc0deb00c_user_MarketAccount">user::MarketAccount</a>.quote_available</code>.
 When trading from a